blkFinch/blkfinch.github.io/_notes/The Four Primary Elements.md

 | earth | dry, cold | pantacles| Physical | bull

 Important to note that while modern science has moved on from this simple concept of four elements, the idea that all of matter is made of a collection of "root elements" was correct.

+### Elements and the Mind

+>Water is the fluid through which we feel
+   Air is the medium through which we "apprehend"
+   Fire is the energy of will
+   Earth is the raw material